mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/README.md

 # Bonus Chapters

-I did not want to make the book bulky, so I added the following bonus chapters online.
+	I did not want to make the book bulky,  so  I  have  added  the
+	following bonus chapters online.

 -----